Trump's Telecom Chief Is Ajit Pai, Critic Of Net Neutrality Rules

 As commissioner, Pai put personal focus on several telecom issues, including a push to connect more rural communities to high-speed Internet and a quest to help struggling AM radio stations.
 His FCC speeches were also known for clever pop culture references.

 In statements, industry groups praised Pai for his integrity and forward-thinking leadership.
 Consumer advocacy groups decried him as reactionary and pro-industry.
-"While he doesn't always agree with our industry on every issue, he is both thoughtful and willing to listen," the Internet Association chief Michael Beckerman said.
+"While he doesn't always agree with our industry on every issue, he is both thoughtful and willing to listen," the Internet Association chief, Michael Beckerman, said.